timewave-computer/covenants/contracts/osmo-liquid-pooler/README.md

 ### 1. `Instantiated`

-Ticks incoming to a contract in instantiated state will attempt to create a proxy.
+Ticks incoming to a contract in instantiated state will attempt to create a proxy account on Osmosis via [Polytone](https://github.com/DA0-DA0/polytone).
 This means submitting an empty wasm `Execute` message to the note contract.
 Note then relays this message to voice, which will in turn instantiate a proxy associated with the original caller (this contract).